Selling the Brooklyn Bridge

 The swindle started even before construction of the bridge began.
 The famously corrupt William “Boss” Tweed had a hand in financing the Brooklyn Bridge and managed to raise an estimated $65,000 in bribes to city councilors to get them to vote for a bond issue.
 Tweed also held stock in the bridge-building company but never profited from this because he was arrested in 1871 and his theft of public money came to an end.

 John A. Roebling was the designer of the Brooklyn Bridge but he never got to see it.
-In June 1869, he was standing near the edge of a dock trying to decide on the location when he foot was crushed by a ferry.
+In June 1869, he was standing near the edge of a dock trying to decide on the location when his foot was crushed by a ferry.
 His toes were amputated but he refused to have any further medical attention.
 He died of tetanus three weeks later.
 His son, Washington, took over the project but was injured during construction and confined to bed.
 His wife, Emily, started out relaying messages from her husband’s bedside, but eventually took over running the venture.
 She was granted the honour of being the first person to cross the bridge.

 The bridge didn’t get its current name until 1915.
 At first it was the New York and Brooklyn Bridge.
 Then, it became the East River Bridge before settling to the name it goes by today.